manifoldmarkets/manifold/docs/docs/sweepstakes.md

 ### How do I enter a sweepstakes market?

 Users may participate in a sweepstakes market by using sweepcash.
-It is free to enter and users can receive Manicash by:
+It is free to enter and users can receive sweepcash by:

 - Verifying their phone number and personal details for a welcome gift.
 - Completing their daily streak for a free bonus.